Physics-50/Module-1/docs/syllabus.md

 # Preamble
 Our goal in this course is for you to focus on the experimental process rather than racing to complete a list of tasks in a tight time frame.
 In each module you should first follow directions to gain familiarity with a broad set of equipment, techniques, and phenomena.
-However, you should then take opportunities to investigate some aspect of the situation deeply, even if it means you are not able to address every question raised for your contemplation in the lab manual.
+In each module we will then guide you to take opportunities to investigate some aspect of the situation more deeply.
 Your ultimate task is to communicate the results of your experimental research.

 In order to be successful in this course you:
-+ are actively engaged and reach out for help on Piazza when you get stuck
++ are actively engaged and reach out for help on Piazza and/or come to office hours when you get stuck
 + complete mini-questions, checkpoints, and deliverables on time
 + document your work as you go along
 + design an experiment and carry it out, refine your methods along the way, go back and address major problems--do something, think about it, improve upon it